wonsunahn/CS1541_Project1/README.md

 The project is setup to run with the g++ compiler (GNU C++ compiler) and a Make build system.
-This system is already in place on the departmental Linux machine (linux.cs.pitt.edu).
+This system is already in place on the departmental Linux machine (thoth.cs.pitt.edu).
 If you have a similar setup on your local computer, please feel free to use your machine for development.
-Otherwise, you need to log in to linux.cs.pitt.edu which may involve some setup.
-Note that you need to be on Pitt VPN to connect to linux.cs.pitt.edu off-campus (instructions at https://www.technology.pitt.edu/services/pittnet-vpn-pulse-secure).
+Otherwise, you need to log in to thoth.cs.pitt.edu which may involve some setup.
+Note that you need to be on Pitt VPN to connect to thoth.cs.pitt.edu off-campus (instructions at https://www.technology.pitt.edu/services/pittnet-vpn-pulse-secure).